 Terry Bellamy joined the Metro Board in June 2012 as Alternate Director representing the District of Columbia, where he has served as Director for the District Department of Transportation (DDOT) since July 2011.
 In this position, he is responsible for overseeing the daily operations of a department with an annual operating and capital budget of $1 billion and over 900 employees.
 Mr. Bellamy has previously held the position of Deputy Director of Operations and Associate Director of the Transportation Operations Administration within DDOT and has worked within the agency since March 2008.
 Before joining DDOT, Mr. Bellamy served as the Bureau Chief of Transportation, Engineering and Operations in Arlington County, a position he held for eight years.
 Previously, Mr. Bellamy held leadership positions in both Fayetteville and Greensboro, North Carolina.

 Artis Hampshire-Cowan joined the Metro Board in May 2011 as Alternate Director from Prince George's County, MD.
-She is currently the Senior Vice President and Secretary at Howard University and has held numerous appointments by the Governor of Maryland and Prince George's County Executives.
+She is currently the Chief Operating Officer at Howard University and has held numerous appointments by the Governor of Maryland and Prince George's County Executives.
 She is a former Commissioner of the Washington Suburban Sanitary Commission (WSSC).
-Ms. Hampshire-Cowan earned a Business Management degree from Morris Brown College and a Juris Doctor degree from Temple University Law Center in Philadelphia, PA.
+Ms. Hampshire-Cowan earned a Business Management degree from Morris Brown College and a J.D. from Temple University Law Center in Philadelphia, PA.

-Mary Hynes was appointed by the Northern Virginia Transportation Commission to the WMATA Board in January 2011 as a Principal Director representing Arlington.
+Mary Hynes was appointed by the Northern Virginia Transportation Commission to the Metro Board in January 2011 as a Principal Director representing Arlington, VA.
 She currently serves as a Virginia Alternate Member representing Arlington.
 She was elected to the Arlington County Board in November 2007 and was Chair of the Board in 2012.
 Previously, Ms. Hynes served on the Arlington School Board from 1995 to 2006.
 She serves as Chair of The Region Forward Coalition and is a member of the Emergency Preparedness Committee of the Metropolitan Washington Council of Governments (COG).
-She is also actively involved in the Virginia Municipal League, serving as a member of the VML Executive Committee.
+She is also actively involved in the Virginia Municipal League (VML), serving as a member of the VML Executive Committee.
 For the fifth year she continues as an Arlington representative on the Northern Virginia Transportation Commission.

 Mr. Bulger had the honor of serving as policy advisor to the National Surface Transportation Policy and Revenue Study Commission created by SAFETEA-LU.
 This Commission is considered the most important commission to be formed since the Clay Commission in the 1950s that created the federal highway system.
 This Congressional Commission was tasked with plotting a course for the federal transportation system for the next 50 years.
 He is an undergrad and grad school alumnus of West Virginia University, Morgantown, WV.
 He is married to Diana K. Bulger.

 Anthony R. Giancola, P.E. joined the Metro Board in February 2007 as Alternate Director representing the District of Columbia, and was designated an Alternate Director for the federal government in April 2011.
 From 1993 to 2011, Mr. Giancola served as the Executive Director of the National Association of County Engineers.
 Previously, Mr. Giancola served in the Civil Engineer Corps of the U.S. Navy for 20 years, retiring from active duty in 1987.
-He has served as Public Works Director for the City of Takoma Park, MD and Chief Engineer of the Public Works Department Frederick County, MD.
-He holds a BS Degree in Civil Engineering from Syracuse University, a MS in Civil Engineering and a Masters of Public Works Engineering and Administration from the University of Pittsburgh and is a licensed Professional Engineer in the District of Columbia.
+He has served as Public Works Director for the City of Takoma Park, MD and Chief Engineer of the Public Works Department in Frederick County, MD.
+He holds a B.S. in Civil Engineering from Syracuse University, an M.S. in Civil Engineering and a Master's of Public Works Engineering and Administration from the University of Pittsburgh, and is a licensed Professional Engineer in the District of Columbia.

-Kathy Porter joined the Metro Board in January 2011 as Alternate Director from Montgomery County, Maryland.
-She was mayor of the City of Takoma Park, Maryland, from 1997 to 2007 and served on the Takoma Park City Council from 1991 to 1997.
+Kathy Porter joined the Metro Board in January 2011 as Alternate Director from Montgomery County, MD.
+She was mayor of the City of Takoma Park, MD, from 1997 to 2007 and served on the Takoma Park City Council from 1991 to 1997.
 Ms. Porter represented Takoma Park on the Metropolitan Washington Transportation Planning Board for nearly 15 years, serving as chair of the board in 2000.
 From 2003 to 2006, she chaired the Transportation Planning Board's Access for All Committee, charged with bringing representatives from disadvantaged groups into the transportation planning process.
 From 2006 to 2007, she chaired the Board's Human Service Transportation Coordination Committee.
-Ms. Porter holds a Master of Public Administration degree from the John F. Kennedy School of Government, Harvard University, and an A.B. degree from Radcliffe College.
+Ms. Porter holds a Master's of Public Administration from the John F. Kennedy School of Government, Harvard University, and an A.B. from Radcliffe College.